Traditional theology looks backward to God as the cause of all things.

 Everyone must have the freedom to do wrong, to ignore the call of the divine;

-Maybe this is the conflict between the call of love and of personal survival.
+able to decide between the call of love and of personal survival.

-If so we do not live as puppets, driven by a pre-planned divine agenda,
+Thus we do not live as puppets, driven by a pre-planned divine agenda,

-but as free-agents capable always of getting it wrong,
+capable always of getting it wrong,

 even when lured by God's voice to the better path.